DPlayer234/houston-tools/README.md

 ## Snipe

-Enables message-sniping, allowing users to reveal the most recent deleted message in a channel.
+Enables message-sniping, allowing users to reveal the most recent, deleted message in a channel.

 Unlike most other features, this needs to be opted-in _for each server_ instead of once globally.
 This is to avoid overextending what messages should be potentially kept.